The Lord of the Rings: The Fellowship of the Ring: Plot

 In the Second Age of Middle-earth, the lords of Elves, Dwarves, and Men each receive Rings of Power.
-Unbeknownst to them, the Dark Lord Sauron forges the One Ring in Mount Doom, imbuing it with his power to control the other Rings and conquer Middle-earth.
-A final alliance of Men and Elves battles Sauron's forces in Mordor.
+Unbeknownst to them, the Dark Lord Sauron forges the One Ring, imbuing it with his power to control the other Rings and conquer Middle-earth.
+An alliance of Men and Elves battles Sauron's forces in Mordor.
 Isildur of Gondor severs Sauron's finger, vanquishing him and returning him to spirit form, marking the beginning of the Third Age.
 The Ring corrupts Isildur, who takes it and is later killed by Orcs.
-The Ring is lost in a river for 2,500 years until it is found by Gollum, who has possessed it for over four centuries.
-The Ring abandons Gollum and is found by a hobbit named Bilbo Baggins.
+The Ring is lost in a river for 2,500 years until it is found by Gollum, who possesses it for five centuries until it abandons him and is found by a hobbit named Bilbo Baggins.

-Sixty years later, Bilbo celebrates his 111th birthday in the Shire with his old friend, Gandalf the Grey.
+Decades later, Bilbo celebrates his 111th birthday in the Shire with his old friend, the wizard Gandalf the Grey.
 He leaves the Shire for one last adventure, passing on his inheritance, including the Ring, to his nephew Frodo.
-Gandalf investigates the Ring, learns its true nature, and discovers that Gollum revealed two words during interrogation: "Shire" and "Baggins."
+Gandalf investigates the Ring, learns its true nature, and discovers that Gollum was captured by Sauron and revealed two words during interrogation: "Shire" and "Baggins".
 Gandalf warns Frodo to leave the Shire.
-As Frodo departs with his gardener friend, Samwise Gamgee, Gandalf heads to Isengard to seek counsel from his friend, the powerful wizard Saruman.
+As Frodo departs with his gardener friend, Samwise Gamgee, Gandalf travels to Isengard to consult with the wizard Saruman.
 Saruman reveals Sauron has dispatched his nine Nazgûl servants to retrieve the Ring.
-Gandalf immediately attempts to flee to warn Frodo, but is imprisoned by Saruman who has allied himself with Sauron, communicating with him via a palantír.
+Gandalf immediately attempts to flee to warn Frodo, but is imprisoned by Saruman, who has allied himself with Sauron.

-Frodo and Sam join up with fellow hobbits Merry and Pippin and evade the Nazgûl before reaching Bree to meet Gandalf, who never arrives as Saruman captures him.
+Frodo and Sam join up with fellow hobbits Merry and Pippin and evade the Nazgûl before reaching Bree to meet Gandalf, who never arrives.
 A Ranger named Strider helps them get to Rivendell but they are ambushed on Weathertop by the Nazgûl, who wound Frodo with a Morgul blade.
-Arwen, Strider's beloved Elf, finds them, rescues Frodo, and takes him to Rivendell to be healed and reunite with Gandalf, who had escaped Isengard on a Great Eagle.
+Arwen, Strider's Elf beloved, finds them, rescues Frodo, and takes him to Rivendell to be healed and reunite with Gandalf, who had escaped Isengard on a Great Eagle.
 That night, Arwen declares to Strider she is willing to sacrifice her immortality for their love.